46 Results

 • Late payments

-How To Find Your First Freelance Client?
+How to Find Your First Freelance Client?

-The best way to land your first freelance client is by working for a reduced price.
+The best way to land your first freelance client or secure your first freelance writing job is by working for a reduced price.
 You could also create samples for your website that show the type of work you can produce.
 When you’re first starting out without a strong reputation, landing your first client can a freelance challenge.

 By offering your freelance writing service at a more “ affordable” rate it could lead to a long-term client.
 One long-term client and a few referrals from them could turn into more revenue for you.
 Consider the bigger and long-term goals when you’re landing your first freelance client.
+If you’re thinking about ghostwriting in 2025 this guide can help.

 Is Freelance Writing a Good Career For You?